Greyhound racing in the United Kingdom: History

 Modern greyhound racing evolved from a form of hunting called coursing, in which a dog runs after a live game animal – usually a rabbit or hare.
 The first official coursing meeting was held in 1776 at Swaffham, Norfolk.
 The rules of the Swaffham Coursing Society, started by Lord Orford, specified that only two greyhounds were to course a single hare.

-Coursing by proxy with an artificial lure was introduced at Hendon, on September 11, 1876.
-Six dogs raced over a 400-yard straight course, chasing an artificial hare.
+Coursing by proxy with an artificial lure was introduced at Hendon, on 11 September 1876.
+Six greyhounds raced over a 400-yard straight course, chasing an artificial hare.
 This was the first attempt to introduce mechanical racing to the UK; however it did not catch on at the time.

 The oval track and mechanical hare were introduced to Britain in 1926, by Charles Munn, an American, in association with Major Lyne-Dixson, a key figure in coursing.
 Finding other supporters proved to be rather difficult, and with the General Strike of 1926 looming, the two men scoured the country to find others who would join them.
 Eventually they met Brigadier-General Critchley, who in turn introduced them to Sir William Gentle.
 Between them they raised £22,000 and launched the Greyhound Racing Association.
 On 24 July 1926, in front of 1,700 spectators, the first modern greyhound race in Great Britain took place at Belle Vue Stadium, where seven greyhounds raced round an oval circuit to catch an electric artificial hare.
 They then hurried to open tracks in London at White City and Harringay.

 The first three years of racing were financially successful, with attendances of 5.5 million in 1927, 13.7 million in 1928 and 16 million in 1929.
-Since the mid-1960s, the sport has gradually declined, primarily because betting shops opened from 1 May 1961.
+Racing peaked just after the Second World War, for example, totalisator turnover during 1946 was £196,431,430 Attendances increased significantly; the 1946 English Greyhound Derby saw over 50,000 attending the first round heats and £1 million changing hands in the final alone.

+The industry experienced a decline beginning in the early 1960s, after the 1960 UK Betting and Gaming Act permitted off-course cash betting.
 From 1961 to 1969 there were 21 National Greyhound Racing Club (NGRC) registered track closures and many independent (unaffiliated to a governing body) track closures.
 Further factors included the creation of the National Lottery and the increase of social activities made available to the general public.
 There were 91 NGRC track closures alone recorded from 1960 to 2010.

-In February 2025, a ban on greyhound racing for animal welfare reasons was announced in Wales, which will be enforced sometime in the near future.
+Sponsorship, limited television coverage, and the later abolition of on-course betting tax partially offset this decline, with the industry experiencing growth during the 1980s before declining again in the 21st century.

+In 2025 the last track in Scotland closed and Wales' only track will close between 2027 and 2030.

 Racing

-The greyhound racing industry in Great Britain currently falls under two sectors: that registered by the Greyhound Board of Great Britain (GBGB), and a sector known as 'independent racing' or 'flapping' which is unaffiliated with a governing body.
+The greyhound racing industry in Great Britain was divided into two sectors: the registered sector under the Greyhound Board of Great Britain (GBGB), and a defunct sector known as 'independent racing' or 'flapping' which was unaffiliated with a governing body.